solacol/offsec-tex-exam-templates/README.md

 # Offensive Security TeX Exam Templates
 - Just because `LaTeX` > `Word`/`LibreOffice` etc.
 - Templates are more or less dirty, so not perfect and definitively not clean `tex` ... shame on me.
-- Templates contains examples for common stuff, like listing, tables and figures
+- Templates contains examples for common stuff, like listings, tables and figures
 - Structure is not completely the same as in the original templates, so feel free to adjust as needed

 ### IMPORTANT - README